 Superconductors

-High Temperature Superconductors (HTS) have the potential to provide multiple commercial solutions to a broad spectrum of sectors of the US economy such as energy, defense, industrial applications, communications, and medicine.
+High Temperature Superconductors (HTS) can impact a broad spectrum of sectors of the US economy such as energy, defense, industrial applications, communications, and medicine.
 In the energy sector, for example, HTS devices have the potential to benefit both renewable and non-renewable energy industries, accelerate introduction of smart grid hardware applications and improve sustainability through enhanced energy efficiency, high power density, less CO2 emission, better power quality and improved resiliency and security of the power grid.
 Superconducting devices do not simply provide improvements over conventional technologies; they provide unique solutions to challenges that cannot be achieved otherwise.

 Nanoscale defects in epitaxial thin film superconductor tapes for improved flux pinning in high magnetic fields